genestack/user-tutorials/source/tutorials/Microbiome_analysis/microbiome-analysis.rst

 The research report provides abundance plots representing microbiota composition and microbiological diversity metrics.

-The app calculates some basic statistics describing the tested samples, such as *sample count*, number of *reads per sample* and number of *clustered reads per sample*.
+Basic statistics describing the tested samples, such as *sample count*, number of *reads per sample* and number of *clustered reads per sample* are calculated during the analysis process.

 .. image:: images/Microbiome_basic_statistics.png
    :scale: 80 %